U.S. charitable giving hit record in 2021 but inflation looms

 Election 2022: Trump endorsement flip scrambles Alabama race

 Mo Brooks was hailed by organizers of the Jan.
-6, 2021, rally in Washington for his efforts to overturn the results of the 2020 election and keep former President Donald Trump in power.
-Trump returned the favor by endorsing rival Katie Britt.
+6, 2021, rally in Washington for his efforts to overturn the results of the 2020 election and keep former U.S. President Donald Trump in power.
+Trump returned the favour by endorsing rival Katie Britt.

 Canada